 Valsalva Acceleration Technique

 A slower athlete can beat a faster athlete to the ball, to the hoop, to the tackle, to the touchdown, and the finish line if the slower athlete is trained to hit the acceleration position (body straight, forward lean from the ankles) with arms pumping pocket-to-chin level and tactically using the Valsalva acceleration technique at precise points.

 If you look up Valsalva manoeuvre on the internet, you will find that this describes briefly holding your breath.
 When appropriately applied for a brief burst of 2.5 seconds, this technique can be the greatest single producer of an instantaneous explosion in force, speed, and strength known in science.
 Like many techniques, this one is so powerful that it can cause harm, but it also delivers championship plays.

 We all use the body's natural ability to increase strength by unconsciously performing the Valsalva manoeuvre.
 My favourite analogy to explain this to athletes is to describe a situation where the athlete's mum hands the athlete a jar with a tight lid.
 Mum needs some extra strength to open the jar, so she calls on the athlete for help.
 On the first attempt, the lid is too tight for the athlete.
 On the second attempt, the athlete increases the intensity and pushes hard with maximal effort.

-If you will think about what the body does naturally in this situation, you will understand this valuable technique.
+If you think about what the body does naturally in this situation, you will understand this valuable technique.
 The athlete tightens the abs and holds the breath for 2 or 3 seconds at max effort is applied.
 This is the Valsalva manoeuvre.
 The body increases blood pressure by an additional 100 points very quickly with this natural action.
 This is dangerous to older adults with the potential for stokes, and it can be hazardous to some young athletes.
 But this technique will assist an athlete to open the jar, lift more weight maximally, and beat a faster athlete to the ball, goal, or finish line.